xuantiep/xdeb-org/content/post/server-firewall-with-nftables.md

 *Update 2020-07-27*: A kind reader noticed that IPv6 ping was not working correctly.
 Needed to explicitly allow it in the outgoing rules.
 Setting "policy accept" on the outgoing chain also fixed the issue.

+*Update 2020-12-20*: A reader wrote in and kindly offered a tips on how to allow VPN clients to communicate with each other.
+Might be useful when the VPN server is only used by friends and family.
+For a public VPN it's not recommended.
+See the last rule in the incoming chain below.

+*Update 2020-12-21*: Updated rules to include use of hook ingress to filter bad packages early.
+See link at bottom to Samuel Forestier blog post where I learned this.

 ## Important things I learnt